BIDData/BIDMach_Android/README.md

 ## Setup

-Install Scala, sbt, the Android SDK, and the Android NDK.
+Install Scala, sbt, cmake, the Android SDK, and the Android NDK.

 #### Clone this repo